cfpb/development/guides/accessibility.md

 Testing for accessibility should be done throughout the project lifecycle.

+### Accessibility audits

+Visit the CFPB's internal [Accessibility documentation [GHE]](https://GHE/CFPB/hubcap/wiki/Accessibility) to learn how to audit your project work in a standardized manner.

 ### Keyboard testing

 You don't need any special hardware for your first accessibility test.